noriakis/software/docs/stana/06-analysis.md

 stana <- calcGF(stana, candSp=cand_species)
 ```

 Subsequently, using the cross-validation approach replacing random variables to `NA`, we estimate the rank based on the KO tables.
-The function in `NNLM` is used to compute the loss (`mse`).
+The function in `NNLM` is used to compute the loss (`mse`) with replacing 30% of the data to `NA`.

 ```r